 Perhaps the biggest benefit with labeling your child’s emotions?
 It provides a more effective way for her to communicate instead of having an outburst.
 It’s the difference between throwing a fit and saying, “I’m mad.”

-Let them find comfort and guidance in you
+3. Let your child find comfort and guidance in you

 I’m always amazed what a difference a time in can make with my kids.
 With a timeout, emotions are flaring and walls are built.
 But with time ins, we’re on the same side of that wall.